 The Mice, the Cat, and the Falcon

-Once in a rural township, there was a miller who kept several pets: a rather calm peregrine falcon for his own pleasure and a Siberian cat at the behest of his wife and daughters.
+Once in a rural township, there was a miller who kept several pets: a calm peregrine falcon and a Siberian cat at the behest of his wife and daughters.
 He lived in a grand house downstream from his mill and made a decent living, enough for his wife to thoroughly furnish the rooms in all sorts of white upholstery, for she could not stand any color less pure than that of fresh milk.

-One day, while the miller was at work and the ladies of the household were out shopping in town, Bird was horrified to find a silver mouse with little pointed ears and puffy cheeks nibbling through the hemp bags full of flour stacked in the pantry.
+One day, while the miller was at work and the ladies of the household were out, Bird was horrified to find a silver mouse with little pointed ears nibbling through the bags of flour stacked in the pantry.

 "Why, Mr. Mouse!
 What reason have you for taking this flour?
-The bread on the shelf there is surely more desirable than this.
-What say you?"
+The bread on the shelf there is surely more desirable than this!"
 Bird said, landing atop the perfectly white shelves stacked with goods.

 "I do not recall," said Mr. Mouse, backing away from the ruptured sack and glancing back and forth.
 Bird frowned at this, his keen sight barely perceiving trails of flour on the usually clean, creamy white tile.
 Were those...paw prints?
 My, would the lady have a fit about this!